Best Leather Seat Covers: Our Top Picks for Upgrading Your Style

-- Under $20: Leather seat cover a large price range.
+- Under $20: Leather seat covers vary over a large price range.
 In the budget price class, you can find a variety of different picks, which will all differ greatly in their quality and durability.
-The old adage holds here, if it looks too good to be true, it probably is.
+The old adage holds here—if it looks too good to be true, it probably is.
 Most will be quite basic, but some are worth spending money on.

-- $20-$50: In this price range you’ll find a wide range of good options, from basic seat covers to sleeves and pads.
+- $20 to $50: In this price range, you’ll find a wide range of good options, from basic seat covers to sleeves and pads.
 The quality will be good overall, with great durability and stylish options.
 You’re better off investing a little bit more for better quality.

-- Over $50: If you’re looking to invest in your car’s interior, this is the way to go.
+- $50 and up: If you’re looking to invest in your car’s interior, this is the way to go.
 You’ll find a number of great options, many of which imitate the look of high-quality leather.
 At this price, you’ll also find a couple of options that come as a set, saving you some cash.

 Size and Fit